Scientific research

 After our first Living Library, we were 100% convinced that the method works: the responses by ‘readers’, ‘living books’ and volunteers were overwhelming.
 This was also reflected by the evaluation results.
 It became a standard practise that every reader fills out an evaluation form after a conversation, in order to get some basic feedback.
 You can see all evaluation reports here.
 But we also saw the need for independent, scientific research: are we actually successful in reaching our main goal of reducing prejudices?

-By now, no less than four theses have been written about the Living Library in the Netherlands.
+By now, no less than five theses have been written about the Living Library in the Netherlands.
 To state it directly: they were all very positive about its effects.
 The studies are summarised below and you can download the original files.
 After these introductions some connected theories and concepts are outlined, such as the Contact Theory, World Travelling and Brave Space, mostly based on Lilja Kanerva’s research.

 Impact assessment